karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 1. It feels less like Dynamic Updates would be the right place for it, for example; Dynamic Updates has specific purpose around updating existing zones, which seems further removed from this functionality.
 1. An API for *just* zone initialisation feels like a big thing that would likely be overkill, and probably not get implemented, and would likely be a part of a wider implementation's general nameserver configuration and operations API, which is waaaaay beyond the scope of this document, and possibly beyond standardisation.

-It may be considered that this is "nameserver configuration", however, it has strong parallels in this regard to the "configuration" on secondary servers, including such considerations as to which entities are allowed to notify and/or transfer the zone, as are conveyed to those secondary servers in {{RFC9432}} DNS Catalog Zones.
+It may be considered that this is "nameserver configuration", however, it has strong parallels in this regard to the "configuration" on secondary servers, including such considerations as to which entities are allowed to notify and/or transfer the zone, as are conveyed to those secondary servers in "DNS Catalog Zones" ({{RFC9432}}).
 Indeed, much of the same configuration may be needed by or shared with the primary server for those same zones.

 Implementing via an extension of catalog zones feels like it closes the gap in the end-to-end ecosystem whereby catalog zones + dynamic updates gives an end-to-end approach to the creation of a zone, its underlying master file, distribution of that zone to secondary servers, and the ongoing manipulation of records in the zone.